 Essentially, I wanted to recreate a similar vibe to the master bedroom in our old house, seen here.
 It ran in a past issue of House & Home magazine, back when I was the editor, so you may have seen it.
 I adored this bedroom and wanted this one to have a similar feel.
 Plus, let’s be real, I didn’t want to have to purchase all new furniture so it made sense to recreate the look.
 Of course, it could never be as grand as our old bedroom because it was on the second floor and was blessed with soaring ceiling.
 This room is on the third floor with the challenges of low walls and angled ceilings that often come with an attic space.

-I found all of the brass doorknobs at the antique markets of Isle Sur la Sorgue on a trip to the Luberon many years ago.
+I found all of the brass doorknobs at the antique markets of Isle Sur la Sorgue on a visit to the Luberon in the south of France many years ago.
 They hold a lot of memories and are really special to me.
-I’d put them on all of the closet doors at the old house but I was sure to exclude them from the sale so they could come with me here.
+I had put them on all of the closet doors at our previous house as well but I was sure to exclude them from the sale so they could come along with me.

 The picture behind the bench is just a framed section of wallpaper and it was the inspiration for the colour blocking on the front of my business cards.

 I’ve temporarily placed this vintage modern desk and chair in the space under the front eave.
 I was imagining something far more romantic, like an antique daybed layered with patterned pillows.
-But the view to the park across the street is so nice from up here that this has become my favourite place to write, so it’s staying put for now.
+But the view to the park across the street is so nice from up here that this has become my favourite place to write, so it might end up staying put.

-Here’s a peek at the entrance to the new ensuite.
-You walk through the built-in closets on the left to reach the rooftop deck, (that’s this summer’s project!).
-The big savings came from running wall-to-wall sisal rather than laying hardwood.
+The decision to use wall-to-wall sisal rather than laying hardwood up here helped to keep us on budget.
 But it was my first choice regardless.
 I find wall-to-wall in a bedroom to be warm and inviting, especially sisal because vintage area rugs look fantastic on top of it.

 I’m always reading in bed so of course I needed to work in some bookshelves.
 We were able to sneak in a few at the far end of the closets.
 Located next to the door to the deck, it’s easy to grab a read before heading outside.